cincuranet/blog/_posts/2013-09-23-233417-nullable-types-whats-faster-part-2.md

 category: none
 layout: post
 ---
-Years ago I wrote post <a href="{{ site.url }}{% post_url 2008-10-20-228522-nullable-types-whats-faster %}">Nullable types - what's faster?</a> at that time on .NET FW 3.5.
-Today I came across post <a href="http://www.dotnetportal.cz/blogy/3/Tomas-Herceg/1965/Hratky-s-Nullable-typy">Hrátky s Nullable typy</a> which is related to my old post.
+Years ago I wrote post [Nullable types - what's faster?][1] at that time on .NET FW 3.5.
+Today I came across post [Hrátky s Nullable typy][2] which is related to my old post.
 That made me thinking about the test again and how it's the state today.

 <!-- excerpt -->